John Kirkby (bishop of Ely): Life

 Kirkby was Lord Treasurer from January 1284 to his death.
 Kirkby was probably behind the reforms that took place in the treasury and exchequer.
 Book-keeping methods were updated, information on sources of income improved, and efforts to collect debts to the crown intensified.
 Kirkby's Quest is the name given to a survey of various English counties which was made under Kirkby's direction in 1285 as part of this effort.
 The inquest investigated debts owed to the king, the status of vills, and the holding of knight's fees.
 Also in 1285, Edward I appointed Kirkby to oversee a judicial commission investigating disorder in London.
 Kirkby summoned the lord mayor and the aldermen of London to the Tower of London to appear before the commission.
 When the lord mayor of London resigned in protest at Kirkby's summons, Kirkby occupied the city and no lord mayor took office until 1298.

 In 1283 Kirkby was elected Bishop of Rochester, but the Archbishop of Canterbury, John Peckham, opposed the appointment and Kirkby did not become bishop there.
-Pecham objected to his being bishop of Rochester because Kirkby was a pluralist.
+Peckham objected to his being bishop of Rochester because Kirkby was a pluralist.
 On 26 July 1286 he was elected Bishop of Ely, and was ordained as a priest and then consecrated on 22 September 1286 by Peckham, who did not object on pluralism grounds this time.
 He was enthroned at Ely Cathedral on 24 December 1286.